 • The usual suspects.
 Toothbrush, hair brush, lip balm (that hospital air can be super dry), glasses or contacts.
 Makeup, if you want.
 A touch of blush and a little mascara makes a lot of us happy, so you do you.
 Pro tip: if you are getting induced or know you have some time before heading to the hospital, go ahead and shower and do your hair the way you like it.
 It’ll be your last “me time” for a bit, and you’ll feel more like yourself in the million of photos you’ll take when you meet your new baby!

 • Small travel bottles of your own shampoo, conditioner, and your own soap.
 That first shower after delivery, in that little, windowless hospital bathroom shower stall will feel real good.
 You will feel a tiny bit like yourself, and it can help you relax and rejuvenate if you have a few of your own comforts.
 But hospitals have toiletries, too, so don’t stress if you don’t get around to it.

 • Postpartum Essentials.
 So the hospital or birthing center will have a lot of what you’ll need.
 But, if you’re anything like us, you want to have effective, useful products at arm’s length, without having to call the nurse or go digging through random drawers.
 This is the not-so-glamorous part of postpartum recovery.
 We like to come equipped with:

-• An upside-down peri bottle to bidet your vajay after you use the toilet (because even gentle toilet paper will feel too course for comfort).
+- • An upside down peri bottle to bidet your vajay after you use the toilet (because even gentle toilet paper will feel too coarse for comfort).

-• Ice pads for your vagina (for pain, swelling and absorbing the blood).
+- • Instant Ice Maxi Pads for your vagina (for pain, swelling and absorbing the blood).coarse for comfort).

 • A photo or small good luck charm that will bring you comfort and help you dig deep during the roughest points of labor.
 It may sound unnecessary, but if you can, throw that in the bag, too.